DistributedObjectProtocol/web/docs/api/javascript/del.md

 A registered object.

 #### property `String`
-Property of the object you want to delete.
+Property of the object you want to deconste.